AitorVelez/AudioBible_Research/index.md

 **Learn from the sound of other games:**

-**Here’s the audio budget of 5 independent game studios:**

-**Keep It Sweet and Short:**

-**lower the volume:**
+Study the sound of other games like you would study their game mechanics.
+It makes sense, but that’s something we might all forget to do: look at what others do right or what they do wrong, focusing solely on the audio experience.

-## How to start an Audio Bible:
+## Elements to take into account:

 You have to take into account the elements of Music, Sound-Design, Voice-Over, and Technology.
 In order to make a cohesive experience each element has to be taken into account and well balanced.
 If one element isn’t well implemented, the entire audio design can end up to be a failure.

-## Elements to take into account:

 #### Music